Pet ID Tags for Dogs and Cats Engraved large or small we engrave them all.

 Where are our pet ID tags made?

-Our dog and cat tags are made here in the UK, at our specially designed premises in Norfolk.
+Our dog and cat tags are made here in the UK and also in the far east, We engrave and despatch our pet tags at our specially designed premises in Norfolk.
 Here we continue to make and engrave cat and dog collar tags every day, paying the same close attention to detail to each one that goes through our production line.

 We have a group of staff with experience making pet ID tags, who approach the task with exactly the kind of precision that you need.
 If you have any questions or doubts, we are always happy to resolve them, so please get in touch with us.